seanreed1111/sql-recipes/recipes.md

 {
 $sth->execute ($MIN_date, $i);
 }
-Reference tables generated by make_date_list.pl can be used for per-date summaries or to find dates not represented in the table.
-Suppose that you want to summarize the driver_log table to deterMINe how many drivers were on the road each day.
+Reference tables generated by make_date_list.pl can be used for per-date SUMmaries or to find dates not represented in the table.
+Suppose that you want to SUMmarize the driver_log table to deterMINe how many drivers were on the road each day.
 The table has these rows:
 SELECT * FROM driver_log ORDER BY rec_id;
 +--------+-------+------------+-------+
 | rec_id | name  | travel_date  | miles |
 +--------+-------+------------+-------+

 +--------+-------+------------+-------+
-A simple summary looks like this:
+A simple SUMmary looks like this:
 SELECT travel_date, COUNT(travel_date) AS drivers
 FROM driver_log GROUP BY travel_date;
 +------------+---------+